Bulgarian National Bank

 Headquartered in Sofia, the bank was established in 1879.
 It is the 13th-oldest continuously existing central bank in the world.
 The bank has a key role in the Bulgarian economy.
 An independent institution responsible for issuing all banknotes and coins in the country, BNB is tasked with safekeeping the government's currency reserves.
 It is also the sole owner of the Bulgarian Mint.

-Under European Union policy frameworks and in addition to its Eurosystem role, the BNB has been the national competent authority for Bulgaria within European Banking Supervision since 2020; is a voting member of the Board of Supervisors of the European Banking Authority (EBA); is Bulgaria's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB); and provides the permanent single common representative for Bulgaria in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+In addition to its monetary role, the BNB is also a financial supervisory authority.
+In that capacity, it increasingly implements policies set at the European Union level.
+It has been the national competent authority for Bulgaria within European Banking Supervision since 2020.
+It is a voting member of the Board of Supervisors of the European Banking Authority (EBA).
+It is Bulgaria's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Bulgaria in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).